Our teaching program

 Honours program

 Curtin Business School offers a one-year program leading to the award of a Bachelor of Commerce (Honours).
-Eligible students may choose to specialise in Tourism and Hospitality within the honours program.
+Eligible students may choose to specialise in Tourism, Hospitality and/or Events within the honours program.
 The program is offered to students who have completed undergraduate studies in Tourism and Hospitality at an above-average level.
 Entry into the program is highly competitive.

 The honours year provides a structured introduction to research at an advanced level, developing both technical and analytical skills and reinforcing critical and independent thinking.
 You complete one semester of coursework units with an emphasis on research methods, and in semester two, undertake a major academic research dissertation under the supervision of a School of Marketing academic.
 You can choose your project to be relevant to future employers or simply a topic you’re passionate about.
 Bursaries may be available to work on specific projects.